FTPC

 • FTPC Fast Offline QA histograms

-• FTPC temperature readings - check if the FTPC temperature readings are in the You do not have access to view this node.
+• FTPC temperature readings - check if the FTPC temperature readings are in the Slow Control Archive.
 There should be readings for both Ftpc body (West 6 readings, East 6 readings) and Ftpc extra (West 6 readings, East 7 readings) temperatures.
 It is especially important to check these after the FEEs have been turned off; there is a non-negligible possibility that the body temperature readings for FTPC East do not come up again.
 If this is the case, call an expert.

 Fast Offline QA Histograms